 The Jimmy Fund

-For more than 64 years, the Red Sox relationship with the Jimmy Fund at Dana-Farber Cancer Institute has been the model for sports teams.
-Over $114 million has been raised in partnership with the Red Sox since 2002 to fund life-saving cancer research.
+For more than 65 years, the Red Sox relationship with the Jimmy Fund at Dana-Farber Cancer Institute has been the model for sports teams.
+Millions have been raised in partnership with the Red Sox since 2002 to fund life-saving cancer research.

 Red Sox Scholars Program